Buying a ticket

 Can I buy products from the shop?

-The shop in Atlantikwall is currently closed as it is difficult to ensure safe circulation in view of the limited space.
+The shop in Atlantikwall and In ANNO 1465 are currently closed as it is difficult to ensure safe circulation in view of the limited space.
 We are in the process of purchasing new shop articles and will let you know when the shop will reopen.
-In ANNO 1465, the shop is open.

 Can I safely use the toilet?